 Researchers told CBS that although younger drivers didn’t exhibit the same level of impairment as older drivers, the study used a driving simulator that was less complex than driving environments most people encounter, including unusual road conditions, traffic patterns, pedestrians, animals, and unpredictable drivers.
 These factors could easily heighten driving dangers among the groups involved in the study, according to researchers.

 The study clearly suggests that impairment can begin after a single drink.
-Our accident attorneys in Lancaster know that small amounts of alcohol can impair any driver’s ability to safely share the road with others.
+Our Harrisburg accident attorneys know that small amounts of alcohol can impair any driver’s ability to safely share the road with others.
 Despite legal blood alcohol limits designed to prevent drunk driving accidents, there’s simply no safe blood alcohol content for drivers that’s higher than zero.